mrbarnk/mbr/README.md

 # Framwork
 A MVC Php micro framework with.

-Documentation will be ready soon, just a notice.
+Full documentation will be ready soon, just a notice.

-This template already comes with everything you need to create a blog, we are using [AdminLTE](https://github.com/ColorlibHQ/AdminLTE) template.

-Which means, if you are trying to make a dashboard for your project, just clone this repo and all done.

-We are using a premium text editor that will wow you.

 ## 1 Controllers